 Anyway, bake the two cakes at 350ºF for 28 minutes.
 Around the 18 minute mark, be sure to cover both cakes with aluminum foil to prevent the tops of the cakes from catching.
 Bake for the remaining 10 minutes covered.

 The peanut butter cakes are finished when a toothpick inserted comes out clean.

 Once the cakes have cooled, frost with Sally’s Baking Addiction’s Chocolate Buttercream Frosting recipe.
 While it may seem like an unneccessary extra step, I highly recommend also using my Peanut Butter Frosting recipe for decor and flavor.

 It adds so much to the flavor profile of the cake when added.
 But, if you prefer a more toned down peanut butter flavor then you can leave this out.
 I wouldn’t recommend it though!
 After all, this is a Peanut Butter Cake.
 So, the more peanut butter the better!

-If you like this recipe, you’ll probably also like my Peanut Butter and Chocolate Bundt Cake recipe too.
-Check it out here!
+If you like this recipe, you’ll probably also like my Peanut Butter and Chocolate Bundt Cake recipe or my Chocolate Peanut Butter Ice Cream Pie too!
 Let me know if you try this recipe and how you liked it down in the comments below.

 - 2 1/4 C (266g) Cake Flour